jonkiparsky/about/giving-a-presentation.md

 If you're not sure whether you've got a Boston Python presentation in you, take this quiz:

-- Have you learned something about the python language?
+- Have you learned something about the Python language or ecosystem?
 - Has it been useful to you?
 - Do you think someone else might find it useful?